nrs20/game_recommendation_system/README.md

 I programmed password-based authentication for all users, utilizing the Flask Bcrypt library to store hashed passwords and enforcing a password complexity requirement.
 I used the XMLHttpRequest (XHR) JavaScript class to interact with my server and process data.

-I will keep improving the application and adding new features for users - I would like to add OAuth functionality to my program, allowing users to sign in using other accounts such as Google Accounts..
+I will keep improving the application and adding new features for users - I would like to add OAuth functionality to my program, allowing users to sign in using other accounts such as Google Accounts.

-Feel free to take a look at the project here: http://gamerecs-natnat202.pythonanywhere.com/